donvadicastro/meta/README.md

 ### Forms ###
 Form is a logical container to be used to aggreate all form-specific controls and create relations between them and create API to work with this logical container (validation, action executing etc)

+### Component UI properties ###
+Each component supports UI specific properties to be used by renderer to draw control as expected.
+Examples of UI specific properties are:
+- label - form field label as short control puprose description
+- placeholder - value to be showed in empty controls, like 'enter name...' or 'select...'
+- tooltip - control tooltip
+- layout - label & editor placement variety

+### Component Validation properties ###
+Data bounded components should pass validation check before action executing to ensure data validity.
+Field validation can be described using validation attributes:
+- required
+- min
+- max
+- custom validator

+### Component Action properties ###
+Components also should allow describe reactions to field specific actions, e.g. click on button or change on input field.
+Actions can be described using attributes:
+- action - action name to be executed when field action occurs
+- confirmarion - confirmation message to be showed before action executing.
+User should allow or decline executing